Indiana County Pennsylvania assistance programs.

 Almost $500,000 in state grants and funds will be available to help residents in Indiana County pay their rent and other hosing costs.
-The intent of the housing assistance grants is to aid people who are not able to pay their rent or who are otherwise danger of becoming homeless because of loss of employment or the overall weak economy.
+The intent of the housing assistance grants is to aid people who are not able to pay their rent or who are otherwise danger of becoming homeless because of loss of employment or reduction in hours.

 This additional Pennsylvania state money will increase the amount of assistance that is available for emergency rental assistance, case management, security deposits, and related services to prevent homelessness, to get displaced people back into homes, and ensure people do not get evicted.